Faster, Pussycat! Kill! Kill! Blu-ray Movie

 Let's race!

 There is no doubt in my mind that if Russ Meyer was still alive today and attempted to shoot a new film even as remotely as wild as Faster Pussycat!
 Kill!
-Kill! hordes of Hollywood watchdogs and political activists would have instantly labeled him a misogynist and figured out a good strategy to destroy his career.
+Kill!, hordes of Hollywood watchdogs and political activists would have instantly labeled him a misogynist and figured out a good strategy to destroy his career.
 There is just absolutely no way Meyer’s politically incorrect sense of humor would have been given a chance to survive.

 The film is like a giant energy ball that is only a few seconds away from imploding.
 It opens up with a wild race somewhere in the Californian desert that looks like something Jack Hill would have envisioned -- or maybe not because instead of male drivers the long sequence features young strippers with some serious curves.
 Varla (Tura Satana) quickly emerges as the toughest gal, and neither Rosie (Haji) nor Billie (Lori Williams) create the impression that at some point they might have a good reason to question her authority.
-Some clueless guy (Ray Barlow) then brings his girlfriend (Sue Bernard) to the race track to show her that he is ready to break his old record, but instead gets beat up by the strippers and his companion ends up with a piece of cloth in her mouth.
+Some clueless guy (Ray Barlow) then brings his girlfriend (Sue Bernard) to the racetrack to show her that he is ready to break his old record, but instead gets beat up by the strippers and his companion ends up with a piece of cloth in her mouth.
 After the ‘racer’ disappears the strippers and their hostage drive to a secluded farm where the old wheelchair-bound owner (Stuart Lancaster) and his buff son (Dennis Busch) seriously underestimate their guests.

 Like the majority of Meyer’s films at its core this film is also one big experimental project.
 It plays out like a wild contemporary western but with a completely screwed up identity and a surprisingly mean attitude.
 Frankly, half of its story is precisely this mean attitude, which makes some fairly dull material quite edgy and fun to watch.
 The actual trick that does the switch, however, is this: Meyer basically forces the three strippers to act like macho boys and then gives them unlimited freedom to destroy as many stereotypes as they can without getting into some serious trouble.

 Whether the trick actually works is entirely up to you to decide because unless you can appreciate Meyer’s unique sense of humor the role playing, the action, and most importantly the film’s mean attitude are guaranteed to give you a very serious headache.
-It is just that kind of a film -- a trashy provocateur that is ready to entertain but only on its terms and with Meyer firmly in the driver’s seat.
+It is just that kind of film -- a trashy provocateur that is ready to entertain but only on its terms and with Meyer firmly in the driver’s seat.

 Something quite important that a lot of old reviews fail to mention is how carefully and stylishly lensed the film is.
 Indeed, Walter Schenk shoots the curvaceous strippers as if they are classic divas, while a lot of the panoramic footage looks like it was meant for a great western.
 The film certainly experiments with a few ideas that ultimately produce more kitsch than quality, but there is some very impressive technical precision on display that effectively invalidates old claims that Meyer was nothing more than a shameless filmmaker obsessed with breasts.
 There is a lot of genuine quality in this film and it isn’t even difficult to spot it.